HBPMedical/mip-deployment/MIP-DEPLOYMENT.md

 Or you can install federated exareme by following this guide:
 [Federated Deployment Guide](https://github.com/madgik/exareme/tree/master/Federated-Deployment)

-It doesn't make a difference what type of exareme you deployed, the only thing you need to continue deployment is the ip of the exareme master node, which we will call `EXAREME_IP` and the `EXAREME_PORT` that is 9090 by default.
+In the next steps you will need to provide the IP of the master node of Exareme which will be refered as EXAREME_IP so keep that in mind.

 ###  2. Install Galaxy

 In order to deploy Galaxy you need:
 1. `EXAREME_IP`  (from step 1)
-2. `EXAREME_PORT`  (from step 1)
+2. `EXAREME_PORT`  (default 9090)

 With that information you can follow the [Galaxy Installation Guide](https://github.com/madgik/galaxy/tree/master/Docker_Build_Scripts) to deploy Galaxy.